Norma Fernandes

-In 2013 The Citizens Archive of Pakistan interviewed Fernandes to obtain the story of her service.
+In 2013, the Citizens Archive of Pakistan interviewed Fernandes to obtain the story of her service.
 In a podcast, Fernandes talks about her memories of growing up in Karachi and when her entire family migrated to Canada, but she stayed behind to continue working in education.

 On 14 August 2013, the Government of Pakistan announced that it would honour Fernandes on 23 March 2014 with the Tamgha-i-Imtiaz for her services to education.
-(It is the fourth-highest decoration given to any civilian in Pakistan based on their achievements).
+(It is the fourth-highest decoration given to any civilian in Pakistan based on their achievements.)

+Fernandes died on 6 January 2024.